 What are the best Ancient Roman Battlefields?

-Fifteen hundred years after the fall of Rome, one key aspect of Roman history can still be experienced through the exploration of Roman battlefields.
+Today, a number of these decisive battles can still be accurately located and visited, while others can be traced to a general region.
 There's a host of top battlefields to visit and among the very best are Alesia, Trasimene and Trebbia.
 Other popular sites tend to include Cannae, Pharsalus and Carrhae battlefield.

 Boasting one of the most advanced armies of the ancient world, the legions of Rome were the foundation from which Roman power expanded.
 Indeed, in the imperial age it was the army who often held ultimate power, long after the sway of senators or the people had diminished.